mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Transferring you to Heiko Senate.
 Please wait a moment."

-I took the moment of silence to shift to a chair and sit down close to Jathi.
-He opened the message and flattened it on the table, memorizing the pronunciation of the more technical words.
+I took the moment to move closer to the two of them at the desk.
+Jathi was busy reading over the paper again and reciting what he was going to say.
 I glanced at it but couldn't read the writing from my distance.
 There was a scribbled drawing of a circle and some dots on it, but I couldn't make out what they were.

-Thimlu interrupted me, "I remember you from orbital.
-Couldn't teach Jathi a damn thing until you left.
-Why couldn't you two find a nice woman and settle down?"

-Jathi's cheeks went red, and he protested, "Thimlu!
-You can't say something lke that."

-"Bah.
-Observers are sworn to observe, and this one's pretty clear."

 The line opened and an unenthused maman spoke, "Conduit of the Heiko Senate, Assistant Pomri."